-Chapter 18: Objects and Classes
+Chapter 19: Objects and Classes

-In an untyped setting, we can easily model classes and objects by using $\lambda$ to construct methods and pairs to construct objects.
-However, such an encoding of objects does not work well with the type system of Simply Typed ISWIM or its variants.
-In the same way that adding pairs to Simply Typed ISWIM was the simplest way of obtaining well-typed pairs, adding classes and objects to the language - or starting with an entirely new language based on classes - is the simplest and usually most useful way of obtaining well-type objects.
+In an untyped setting, we can easily model classes and objects by using $\lambda$ to construct methods and pairs or records to construct objects.
+However, as we saw in the previous chapter, such an encoding of objects does not work well with the type system of Simply Typed ISWIM or its variants.
+In the same way that adding pairs to Simply Typed ISWIM was the simplest way of obtaining well-typed pairs, adding classes and objects to the language-or starting with an entirely new language based on classes-is the simplest and usually most useful way of obtaining well-typed objects.

 In this chapter, we abandon ISWIM and model directly an object-oriented language.
 In particular, we model a subset of the JavaTM language.
-Java itself is far too large to model formally in the space of a medium-sized textbook.
-We choose a subset that contains the programming elements we are most interested in, which in this case includes classes, objects, fields, methods, inheritance, overriding, and imperative field update.
-We ignore (for now) interfaces, abstract methods, exceptions, and arrays.
+Java itself is far too large to model formally in the space of a modest textbook.
+We choose a subset that contains the programming elements we are most interested in, which in this case include classes, objects, fields, methods, inheritance, overriding, and imperative field update.
+We ignore interfaces, abstract methods, exceptions, and arrays.

-18.1 MiniJava Syntax
+19.1 MiniJava Syntax